Source: Life Science Daily

-Drug development is one of the most expensive and time-intensive innovation processes in the world.
-Estimates suggest that bringing a new drug to market can cost over $2.6 billion and take more than a decade of research and trials.
+Drug development is one of the most expensive and time-intensive innovation processes in the world, often exceeding $2.6 billion and taking over a decade to complete.

-Machine learning models used in drug discovery often rely on proprietary datasets and algorithms.
-If those models or datasets are exposed, the intellectual property embedded within them may be difficult — or impossible — to recover.
+Machine learning models often rely on proprietary datasets and algorithms.
+If those are exposed, the intellectual property embedded within them may be difficult — or impossible — to recover.

-For life sciences organizations, protecting the data pipelines behind AI systems is now just as important as protecting the research itself.
+For life sciences organizations, protecting AI data pipelines is now just as important as protecting the research itself.

 Protecting Clinical Trial Integrity